structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_registration.md

 Registration is free for student and researchers affiliated with CIBIO- BIOPOLIS

-Registration fees include lunches, coffee breaks, welcome reception, shuttle and transport to Porto in the last day for a visit in the city.
+Registration fees include lunches, coffee breaks, welcome reception, shuttle and transport to Porto on the last day for a visit to the city.

 ## Mini Plenaries
-We intend to host two mini-plenaries given by ERC researchers (graduate students and postdocs).
-These would be slightly longer talks (~30 minutes) with the aim of promoting more complete work from our junior colleagues.
-Opportunity to apply for these can be found in the [form](https://forms.gle/nLaS6YBafH71yw1x5).

-<b>Notification of acceptance of registration and abstract will be sent until the 20th of April 2026.</b>
+Three mini-plenaries by early-career researchers were selected.